 76mm Gun Tank M41 Walker Bulldog.

 The shape of the turret and its long bustle accentuated by the turret stowage box are highlighted in this top view.
 The gun is secured in its travel lock, and stowage boxes line both fenders.
-(Picture from TM 9-730 76-mm Gun Tank T41E1.)
+Note the driver's hatch, which does not have an opening to mount an infrared periscope.
+The forward .50cal machine gun pintle on the roof is found to the right front of the commander's cupola.
+(Picture from TM 9-730 76-mm Tank Gun T41E1.)

 76mm Gun Tank M41 Walker Bulldog.